Park Hoon-jung: Directorial debut and following breakthrough projects

-In 2015, Park reunited with Choi Min-sik in historical film The Tiger.
-Set in 1925 during the Japanese colonial period, "The Tiger" depicts the fateful story of Cheon Man-deok, a tiger hunter, and the last tiger of Joseon.
-The screenplay was authored in 2009 while Park was still a relatively unknown writer, and it was promptly sold to a film company upon completion.
-Although Park initially had no plans of directing the film, he eventually took on the role of director five years later.
-The distributor, NEW, along with Choi Min-sik urged Park to take on the role of director.
-They argued that he was the best fit to direct since he had written the script.
+In 2015, Park reunited with Choi Min-sik for the historical drama The Tiger.
+Set in 1925 during the Japanese colonial period, the film depicts the parallel fates of a legendary hunter and the last tiger of Joseon.
+Park had sold the screenplay in 2009 while still an unknown writer and initially had no intention of directing it.
+However, five years later, the distributor, NEW and star Choi Min-sik urged him to lead the production, arguing that his intimate knowledge of the script made him the ideal director.